weakish/weakish.github.com/dive-into/typescript.md

-Also, TypeScript 2.0 implements a control flow-based type analysis for local variables and parameters, which is particuarly relevant in `--strictNullChecks`.
+Also, TypeScript 2.0 implements a control flow-based type analysis for local variables and parameters, which is particularly relevant in `--strictNullChecks`.

-TypeScript 2.2 flags nullable experssion operands as compile-time errors in:
+TypeScript 2.2 flags nullable expression operands as compile-time errors in:

 - `-`, `*`, `**`, `/`
 - `%`, `<<`, `>>`, `>>>`, `&`, `|`, `^`